 - Peer support groups, designed and led by Victoria University of Wellington students.

-SWAT is part of Mauri Ora (Student Health and Counselling) and is guided by the Mental Health and Wellbeing Objectives and Okanagan Charter.
+SWAT is part of Student Wellbeing, located in the Student Academic Services Retention, Achievement and Equity team.
+Our work is guided by the Mental Health and Wellbeing Objectives and Okanagan Charter.

 Volunteering for SWAT will help you gain confidence, feel good, develop people skills, and contribute positively to the wellbeing of students at the University.